mpoffald/sharpy/docs/high_level_api.rst

 .. autoclass:: CheddarProduct

-    CheddarProduct is the core of Sharpy's high level API, much like the product entity is the core of the GetCheddar API.
+    CheddarProduct is the core of Sharpy's high level API, much like the product entity is the core of the Cheddar API.
 This will be the object which keeps track of your credentials and provides you with access to the rest of the API.

-    :param username: Your GetCheddar Username
+    :param username: Your Cheddar Username
-    :param password: Your GetCheddar Password
+    :param password: Your Cheddar Password
-    :param product_code: Your GetCheddar Product Code
+    :param product_code: Your Cheddar Product Code
     :param cache: Either a file system path or an objects which implements the `httplib2 cache API <http://httplib2.googlecode.com/hg/doc/html/libhttplib2.html#id2>`_ to be used for caching of HTTP responses
     :param timeout: The socket level timeout for HTTP requests.
     :param endpoint: The URL for an alternate API endpoint for Sharpy to use.